Taranaki police officers' trial: Officers acquitted of manslaughter charge - NZ Herald

 The charge related to them failing to provide the necessaries of life after Ball died in one of their cells.

-The Crown alleged that if an ambulance was called by 1.53am, or earlier, his life could have been saved.
+The Crown alleged that if an ambulance had been called by 1.53am or earlier, his life could have been saved.

-Instead, he was found by Officer C unresponsive at 2.23am when an ambulance was called.
+Instead, he was found by Longworth unresponsive at 2.23am when an ambulance was called.
 He was pronounced dead a short time later.

-Ball was arrested after being called to a family harm incident where he was alleged to have assaulted his then partner, Stacey Whitmore.
+Ball was arrested after police were called to a family harm incident where he was alleged to have assaulted his then partner, Stacey Whitmore.

 After being able to get himself in the patrol car, he fell asleep shortly after.
 He was then carried into the back of the station by six officers, including the three accused, due to his unresponsive state shortly before midnight.